sharedgithub/myTestRepo/src/CollectionsThis/Collection2.md

 Java Map is an object that maps keys to values.
 A map cannot contain duplicate keys: Each key can map to at most one value.
-HashMap, TreeMap, and LinkedHashMap.
+HashMap, TreeMap, and LinkedHashMap. hashMap : insertion order of key is not maintained
+LinkedHashMap: insertion order of key is mainted
+TreeMap: sorting of key is maintained

 1) HashMap is non synchronized.
 It is not-thread safe and can't be shared between many threads without proper synchronization code.
 Hashtable is synchronized.
 It is thread-safe and can be shared with many threads.
 2) HashMap allows one null key and multiple null values.
 Hashtable doesn't allow any null key or value.